A covariant approach to the Dirac field in LRS space-times: Some exact solutions

-Similar solutions can be obtained by discussing the system \eqref{sistema_finale_LRSII_np} under some simplifying hypotheses.
+Let us discuss paticular solutions of the system \eqref{sistema_finale_LRSII_np} under some simplifying hypotheses.
 In particular, we assume $A=0$ and $\Sigma=\frac{1}{3}\Theta$.
 Under such conditions, the vector fields $u^i$ and $s^i$ commute (see eq. \eqref{comts}).
 Thus, according to the Frobenius theorem, the distribution generated by $u^i$ and $s^i$ is integrable, its integral surfaces give rise to a foliation of space-time, the parameters of the time-like and space-like congruences can be assumed as local coordinates on the leaves, and possibly completed to local coordinates over the entire space-time.

 Under the assumptions $A=0$ and $\Sigma=\frac{1}{3}\Theta$, the covariant equations \eqref{sistema_finale_LRSII_np} become